WesApps/wes_webapp/README.md

 TODO:

--Set cache headers on host!
+-S3 cache headers set to 1 minute but can't seem to get cache-invalidation working

 -Tighten general style and type
 -Menus: